r1sc/agi.js/README.md

 **Please fork and contribute!** If you make anything useful, please provide a pull request so I can integrate your work into the main repo.

+## License

+Licensed under the GPL version 3.

+This is in no way affiliated with or endorsed by Sierra Entertainment or any other company.